Updated March 5, 2021

 Because of the amount of garlic we grow, we plant in the field behind our house.
 A home gardener planting a small amount, however, might consider planting in a raised bed.
 Either way, prepare rows 8-12 inches apart, and plant each clove 5-6 inches apart.
 Cloves should be planted 3-4 inches deep here in Northwest Indiana because of the winter temperatures (in the south you could plant 1.5-2” deep).
 Be sure to plant basal side down, as the roots grow from the base of the clove.
 Cover the cloves with soil.

-This year we had the opportunity to try planting in a new way, with a garlic cart.
+In 2014 we had the opportunity to try planting in a new way, with a garlic cart.
 This cart was funded by a SARE grant, and was developed by us and Purdue agricultural engineering students.
-We’re still in the experimentation stage with the cart, but we’re hopeful it will make commercial hardneck garlic planting more efficient and easier on the body.
 Click here to see a video of Dan using the cart to cover the planted garlic.

 Mulch heavily (3-5 inches deep) with weed-free straw for weed and moisture control.
 There’s no need to remove the straw in the spring, as the garlic is strong enough to push through the mulch.
 You can also use grass clippings, but you’ll need to put a new layer on in the spring.